PolskaBot/PolskaBotCore/README.md

 # PolskaBotCore

 ### PolskaBot - Post mortem
 We did it.
 No system is 100% secure.
 Nor was DO.
-We are sharing all of our work to public.
+We are sharing all of our work to the public.
 Our job is done.
 Many said it's impossible, we proved them wrong.
 We completed our challenge.
 Anti-bot system is not our target to beat.

 **You should threat this code more as PoC than real bot.
 I was rewritting it, but we decided to give it to the public.**